KittiKovacs/Quahog_Bulletin-MS3/README.md

 As user 3 I can edit or delete my posts.

-As user 4 I can see announcements created by the city council by clicking on the relevant link on the Boards page.
+As user 4 I can see announcements created by the city council by clicking on the relevant link on the Boards page or in the navbar.

 As user 5 I can to see what other users posted in each category by selecting the relevant category's page.
+Each post is displayed on a card on a light yellow background and contains a link which allows me to read the full post.

 As user 6 I can save other users' posts by moving my mouse over the floating action button and clicking on the save icon.
 They are displayed in my profile page from where I can remove them

-As user 7 I can see who created each post just by looking at each card or if clicking on view post.
+As user 7 I can see who created each post just by looking at each card or clicking on "view post".

-As Admin I can create a new category from the Boards page.
+As Admin I can create a new category from the Boards page and upload a cover image for the card representing the category.

-As user 9 who is in a hurry I can use the search field on the categor's page to filter the posts for certain keywords.
+As user 9 who is in a hurry I can use the search field on the category's page to filter the posts for certain keywords.

 As  user 10 who is not a resident I am allowed see what's going on in the city without logging in.
+I have access to categories and can view the posts, however I can't interact with them as registered users can.

 As user 11 who would like to get in touch with the Council directly I can find the contact details and opening hours in the footer of each page.